 Articles Tagged "copper price"

-Gold, silver and copper are all faring well today, though Brent crude is down marginally.
+Gold, copper and crude oil are faring well today, but silver is down slightly.

 Copper – Mining.com reported that Chinese imports of copper and iron appear to have been largely unaffected by surprisingly weak economic data from the Asian nation.

 Copper – Speculation regarding Chinese demand continued to keep the red metal in flux this week.
 Today, apprehension over the upcoming release of Chinese data drew prices back by 0.5 percent, to $6,636.50 per tonne.

 Copper – Copper for delivery in three months on the London Metal Exchange fell 0.5 percent or $33.18 on Wednesday to trade at $6,636.50 per tonne, according to The Wall Street Journal.

 Copper – Copper for delivery in three months on the London Metal Exchange traded at $6,675 per tonne on Monday, up 0.9 percent or $60.08 from low March prices, according to Reuters.

 Copper – Bloomberg Businessweek reported today that Copper prices have dropped 0.7 percent on the LME since an 8.2 magnitude earthquake put Chilean mines in danger on April 1.
 Industry leaders will discuss falling prices for the metal at Cesco 2014, the industry's annual meetup taking place this week in Santiago.
 Talks will likely focus on Chinese stimulus efforts as well as the anticipated copper surplus for this year.

 Gold, silver and copper saw slight gains on the release of the US nonfarm payroll report.
 Meanwhile, concerns about Libya pushed oil prices up.